gabriel-messas/sAIfe/AI\ML Pipeline Critical Areas/4 - ML Model Training\Inference.md

 - Possible threats and/or vulnerabilities:

-	- **Security Misconfiguration** - Running outdated/vulnerable DBMS versions, Running in debug mode and/or revealing error handling information, Not changing default keys and passwords, Leaving the database server externally accessible through the Internet
-		- Solution: Using up-to-date software versions, Following industry standards and recommendations for DBMS configuration, Restricting database access to the internal/private network

 	- **Training-time-focused attacks**
 		- Poisoning: tries to manipulate the model by altering the training data being fed to it
-			- Label manipulation: switches or alters labels (in a supervised classifier) in order to degrade the model's future performance
+			- Label manipulation: switches or alters input labels (in a supervised classifier) in order to degrade the model's future performance
 			- Input manipulation
-				- Direct poisoning of learning inputs: alters features of the data being input in order to change the model
+				- Direct poisoning of learning inputs: alters features of the data being input in order to change the future trained model for a specific behaviour
-				- Indirect poisoning of the learning inputs: poisons the data before pre-processing to disturb model training
+				- Indirect poisoning of the learning inputs: poisons the data before pre-processing only to disturb model training unspecifically
 			- Solution: Implementing strict access management policies to limit direct access to training data, Applying input filtering/manipulation detection techniques, Robustifying the model

 	- **Inference-time-focused attacks**